mr-nart/Kingmaker/Groups/Brevic Noble Houses.md

 ## House Orlovsky
 > [!quote] High Above

 Controls northeastern Brevoy from Eagle's Watch on Mount Veshka.
 Has a reputation for avoiding political conflicts, however they were staunch allies of the now disappeared House Rogarvia.
 The family's crest is a black eagle with wings spread in front of a gold field.
+Typically worshippers of [[Deities#Iomedae]]?
 ```dataview
 TABLE WITHOUT ID file.link AS "Name", desc AS "Description"
 FROM ("NPCs" OR "Player Characters") AND #orlovsky